Forskning visar: Färska blommor ökar ditt välbefinnande

-Fresh flowers do more than brighten up a room - they brighten up people.
-As florists, we have long experienced this in practice, and it's great that research now confirms what we have always known instinctively.
+Fresh flowers do more than just brighten up a room – they brighten us up too.
+As florists, we've long experienced this in practice, and it's especially gratifying that research now confirms what we've always instinctively known.

-Harvard Medical School psychologist Dr. Nancy Etcoff led a groundbreaking study in which 54 people were followed for a week - all of whom were allowed to keep a simple bouquet in their home.
+Psychologist Dr. Nancy Etcoff at Harvard Medical School led a groundbreaking study in which 54 people were followed for a week – all of whom had a simple bouquet in their homes.

 What the researchers found:

-Already after three days of flowers in the home, participants reported significantly less anxiety and a sense of inner peace.
+Already after three days with flowers in their homes, participants reported significantly less anxiety and a feeling of inner calm.

 Increased kindness and patience

-People who surrounded themselves with flower arrangements became more empathetic and patient - both with family members and strangers on their way to work.
+People surrounded by floral arrangements became more empathetic and patient – both towards family members and strangers on their way to work.

 More energy and motivation at work